apache/flink/docs/monitoring/rest_api.md

 #### Run a Program (POST)

 Send a `POST` request to `/jars/:jarid/run`.
-The `jarid` parameter is the file name of the program JAR in the configured web frontend upload directory (configuration key `jobmanager.web.upload.dir`).
+The `jarid` parameter is the file name of the program JAR in the configured web frontend upload directory (configuration key `web.upload.dir`).

 You can specify the following query parameters (all optional):